calebeby/site/content/post/pdxkbc.md

 date: 2019-05-22T00:03:27-07:00
 ---

+>These boards are now available on [mountainblocks.com](https://mountainblocks.com/products/pdxkbc-macropad-kit?variant=29154645409869)
+>and $3 from each kit goes to PDXKBC.
+The assembly guide there is also much better than this one, so I highly recommend checking that out!

 ![Assembled Badge](/pdxkbc/assembledbadge.jpg)

 If you're reading this blog post, you probably got one of the PDX KBC (Portland Keyboard Club) badges I designed,